defra-design/design/design-crits.md

 A design crit is a critique, or detailed analysis of something (not a criticism) in order to improve its design.
 Design crits can be done at any stage in the design process and help improve our services.

-We have a [#design-crits](https://defra-digital.slack.com/archives/C01REPJH9V5) slack channel that allows you to submit work for immediate feedback.
+We have a [#design-crits](https://defra-digital.slack.com/archives/C01REPJH9V5) slack channel that allows you to submit your work for immediate feedback.

 We also offer design crits to anyone who is interested in having them.
 You can request a design crit session via [our request form](https://forms.gle/nQrFQYzd5sdLjuBK6).